SEC501: Advanced Security Essentials - Enterprise Defender

 • Build defensible networks that minimize the impact of attacks

-• Identify your organization's exposure points to ultimately prioritize and fix the vulnerabilities, increasing the organization's overall security
+• Identify exposure points to ultimately prioritize and fix the vulnerabilities, increasing the organization's overall security

 You Will Learn

-• Core components of building a defensible network infrastructure and properly securing your routers, switches, and other network infrastructure
+• Core components to build a defensible network infrastructure and properly secure your routers, switches, and other network infrastructure

 • Formal methods to perform vulnerability assessment and penetration testing to find weaknesses on your enterprise network

-• Methods to detect advanced attacks against your network and indicators of compromise on deployed systems, including the forensically sound collection of artifacts and what you can learn from them
+• Analysis methods to detect advanced attacks against your network and indicators of compromise on deployed systems, including the forensically sound collection of artifacts and what you can learn from them

-• How to respond to an incident using the six-step process of incident response: Preparation, Identification, Containment, Eradication, Recovery, and Lessons Learned
+• How to respond to an incident using a six-step process of incident response: Preparation, Identification, Containment, Eradication, Recovery, and Lessons Learned

 • Approaches to analyzing malware, ranging from fully automated techniques to the manual analysis of static properties, interactive behavior, and code reversing